JAlcocerT/Linux/content/docs/Privacy/_index.md

 * See also: Rocket.chat

 {{< callout type="info" >}}
-You can [SelfHost your own Matrix Server](https://fossengineer.com/selfhosting-matrix-synapse-docker/) and Federate it with other servers if you wish.
+You can [SelfHost your own Matrix Server](https://fossengineer.com/selfhosting-matrix-synapse-docker/) and Federate it with other servers (if you wish).
 {{< /callout >}}

 #### Signal